 MCM Chief (MCM 14)

-The USS CHIEF MCM-14 is named after the former USS CHIEF AM-315, and to honor the service and tradition of the Chief Petty Officer's of the United States Navy.
-USS CHIEF MCM-14 was christened by Mrs. Susan Bushey (the wife of the seventh Master Chief Petty Officer of the Navy MCPON Duane Bushey) on 12 June 1993.
-Construction and fitting-out was done in Sturgeon Bay, Wisconsin, and the ship was accepted from Mr. Ellsworth Peterson on behalf of the United States Navy, and placed in commission by Lieutenant Commander Timothy S. Garrold, USN, her first Commanding Officer, on 8 July 1994.
+The USS CHIEF MCM-14 is named after the former USS CHIEF AM-315, in honor of the service and tradition of all Chief Petty Officers in the United States Navy.
+USS CHIEF MCM-14 was christened by Mrs. Susan Bushey, (the wife of the seventh Master Chief Petty Officer of the Navy MCPON Duane Bushey) on June 12, 1993.
+Construction and fitting-out was done in Sturgeon Bay, Wisconsin, where the ship was accepted from Mr. Ellsworth Peterson on behalf of the United States Navy.
+She was then placed in commission by Lieutenant Commander Timothy S. Garrold, USN, her first Commanding Officer, on July 8, 1994.

 CREST of the USS CHIEF (MCM 14)

 Navy blue and gold are the traditional colors of the United States Navy.
 The mine in the center of the shield represents the mine countermeasures mission of the USS CHIEF (MCM 14) while the crossed Officers’ sword and Enlisted cutlass symbolize Surface Warfare excellence.
 The fouled Navy anchor, insignia of a Chief Petty Officer, is further symbolic of the United States Navy’s leadership and commemorates the fact that the USS CHIEF (MCM 14) was launched on June 12, 1993 during the centennial of the Chief Petty Officer Corps.
 The three silver stars above the fouled anchor depict the leadership and service of the Master Chief Petty Officers of the Navy (MCPON) – past, present and future and honor the ship’s Sponsor.